asteurer/blogpost-spinkube-kairos/spinkube-kairos.md

 [Kairos](https://kairos.io/) is a Linux meta-distribution, which means it adds powerful features to distributions you are already familiar with.
 Here are some of the features it has to offer:
 - **Container-based**: You can manage node configurations from an OCI container.
-- **Immutable**: Certain paths of the system are not writable (helpful for keeping edge devices secure), and uses atomic upgrades (partial upgrades are not allowed, which means predictable results for mass-updates).
+- **Immutable**: Certain paths of the system are not writable, which is helpful for keeping edge devices secure.
+Some parts of the system are layered over, so you can make 'runtime' changes that don't survive after a reboot.
+- **Atomic Upgrades**: Partial upgrades are not allowed, which means predictable results for mass-updates.
 - **Distribution-agnostic**: You can bring your own Linux distribution and convert it to Kairos.

 ## How to run SpinKube on Kairos